Nasrid Granada: The Last Islamic Kingdom of Iberia

 Under the Nasrids, Granada became a sprawling refuge.
 Muslims fleeing the Christian conquest of the Guadalquivir valley poured into the region, swelling the population.
 This influx brought significant challenges, but it also concentrated highly valuable skills in agriculture, silk weaving and administration within the borders of the emirate.
 To feed this booming population on mountainous terrain, the Nasrids vastly expanded the existing irrigation networks.
 They carved miles of acequias (water channels) into the hillsides, turning dry slopes into highly productive agricultural terraces capable of sustaining the capital.

 However, survival required heavy political compromises.
 In 1246, Muhammad I signed the Pact of Jaén with King Ferdinand III of Castile.
 The treaty required Granada to pay a massive annual tribute in gold and, cruelly, to provide military support for Castilian campaigns against other Islamic cities.
-Muhammad I even sent troops to assist in the Christian siege of Seville in 1248, a decision that caused deep consternation among his contemporaries but secured his borders.
+Muhammad I even sent troops to assist in the Christian siege of Sevilla in 1248, a decision that caused deep consternation among his contemporaries but secured his borders.
 This pragmatic submission bought Granada time.
 The emirate was protected by formidable natural barriers.
 The snow-capped Sierra Nevada mountains formed an impenetrable wall to the south and east, while a network of watchtowers and fortresses guarded the western approaches.
 The Nasrid rulers expertly played Christian monarchs off against rival North African dynasties, such as the Marinids, switching alliances whenever it suited their survival.

 Building a Palatine City